QNilsson/RIA/README.md

 ## Local Run Instructions:

-1.open react-complete-guide folder
+1.open react-complete-guide folder<br>
-run 'npm start'
+run 'npm start'<br>

-2. open node-practice folder
+2. open node-practice folder<br>
-run 'npm run seed'
+run 'npm run seed'<br>
-run 'npm start'
+run 'npm start'<br>

-You will find a get route for loading all recipes
+You will find a get route for loading all recipes<br>
-A delete route to delete one recipe at a time
+A delete route to delete one recipe at a time<br>
-A put route to edit the recipe
+A put route to edit the recipe<br>
-A post route (still a work in progress) that will add a recipe
+A post route (still a work in progress) that will add a recipe<br>